 Simply spend one meal-time without your phone, tablet or TV.

-We know we are asking you to go device free at dinnertime and then to let us know how you get on by using your device, but we are keen to share your hints and tips for bringing your family together.
+We are also keen to share your hints and tips for bringing your family together.

 Why are we setting the challenge?

 We surveyed over 1,200 11-17 year olds in the district about a range of topics including how they like to spend their time and what would improve their lives.